Greensboro, North Carolina: Retail

 Greensboro is home to a variety of retail shopping, from well-known national chains to local boutiques and galleries.
-Four Seasons Town Centre, on the city's southwest side off I-40, is a three-level regional mall.
-Friendly Center, off Friendly Avenue, is an open-air shopping complex featuring the nation's largest Harris Teeter supermarket and a multiplex cinema.
-The Shoppes at Friendly Center, adjacent to Friendly Center, is home to many upscale retailers and restaurants.
-Around the corner on Market street is Fanta City International Mall, a mini-mall dedicated to foreign exchanget.
+Four Seasons Town Centre off of I-40, being of three-levels and enclosed.
+Friendly Center, off Friendly Avenue, is an open-air shopping complex featuring one of the largest Harris Teeter supermarkets, and a multiplex cinema.
+The Shoppes at Friendly Center, adjacent to Friendly Center, is home to notable upscale retailers and restaurants.
+Around the corner on Market street is Fanta City International Mall, a mini-mall dedicated to foreign exchange.
 This is a broad international supercenter combined with a flea market, offering European and East Asian specialties.
 Traditional shopping centers are primarily found on the West Wendover corridor near I-40 and on Battleground Avenue on the city's northwest side.
-Big-box retailers have clustered at the site of the former Carolina Circle Mall on the city's northeast side and far south along the newly completed urban loop (I-85, I-73).
-On New Garden Road, a large shopping area has popped up.
+Big-box retailers have clustered at the site of the former Carolina Circle Mall on the city's northeast side and far south along the Urban Loop (I-85, I-73).
+On New Garden Road, are surrounding retail, mostly near the Bryan Blvd interchange.